David Bowie’s androgynous onstage style is almost as memorable as his music.

 During the ’70s, crazy lace-ups were also a staple of the “Space Oddity” entertainer’s wardrobe.
 At a 1972 appearance in London, Bowie wore form-fitting silky pants with a floral shirt, left unbuttoned to reveal his bare chest.
 He completed the androgynous look with white lace-up boots that showed off a 1 inch heel.

 But Bowie’s out-there looks weren’t limited to his heyday in the ’70s.

 Throughout his music career, he embraced the boldest of fashions.
 On his 1987 “Glass Spider” tour, Bowie brought down the house in a head-to-toe red ensemble.
 The actor stepped out in a suit and Chelsea boots, which featured silver detailing at the heel and toe.

 The music legend selected red shoes once again for a 1991 London performance.
 He paired a black and gold quilted jacket with bright blue jeans and shiny red platforms.

 For a 1996 appearance at the Brit Awards in London, he gave a boring suit an upgrade with his footwear, selecting a pair of leather kitten heels that were perfect for bouncing around the stage.

-Click through the gallery for more of David Bowie’s celebrity shoe style.
+Looking for a closer look at David Bowie’s radical shoe collection?
+Click through the gallery for more of David Bowie’s Celebrity Shoe Style.